katharinalisalin/demo-bug-template/docs/bug-documentation/feature-sugesstion-guide.md

-# Feature suggestion form
+# Feature suggestion

-The documentation for Material for MkDocs is spread across more than 20 pages and covers information about its features, configurations, and everything you need to take advantage of Material for MkDocs' full capabilities.
-If you have found a bug or see room for improvement in the documentation, please submit an issue to our public  [issue tracker], by following the __docs reporting guide__.
+As Material for MkDocs is quite large project and serves a wide range of users with different requests.

+This guide will explain the reasoning behind our decisions and the criteria we use when evaluating new feature suggestions.
+By following this guide, users can ensure that their feature request is compatible with existing features, accessible, and works well on all screen sizes and modern browsers.

+We highly appreciate any contributions from the community, but we kindly ask you to take the time to read this guide before submitting your feature request.
+This way, you can help us understand your idea and how it will benefit the community, and we can work together to make Material for MkDocs even better.

+  [issue tracker], by following the
+__docs reporting guide__.
   [issue tracker]: https://github.com/squidfunk/mkdocs-material/issues

-## Before creating a feature request
+## Before submitting a feature suggestion

+- Open a discussion on the discussion board and ask the community, if the feature would benefit more people than yourself (use this tag????)
+- Make sure it is a feature that needs to be implemented by Material for MkDocs
+- Do other template provide this feature?
+Would be a great showcase

 When adding a new feature or changing the behavior of an existing one, the following things have to be considered: